styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-ghost-contact/README.md

 ### Netlify

 If you deploy your site to netlify, this may be the easiest approach for you.
 As all necessary [netlify fields](https://docs.netlify.com/forms/setup/) have been added to the form, you will automatically see form submissions in your netlify dashboards.
 The `serviceConfig` defaults have been set to match what netlify expects.
 Easiest is therefore to remove the `serviceConfig` object in the above configuration.
-If you want to explicitely see or control the values used, here are the default values for netlify:
+If you want to explicitly see or control the values used, here are the default values for netlify:

 ```javascript
     serviceConfig: {